Fraud Blocker

 • Passport Information: This must show the applicant’s passport number, expiration date, and country of issuance.

 • Family Information: This includes the names, dates of birth, and places of birth of the applicant’s spouse and children.
+45% of California children have at least one immigrant parent.

 • Employment Information: This needs to show the applicant’s current and past employment information, including job titles, dates of employment, and employer contact information.